sseamonds/stock_data_tracker/README.md

   - Setup the Lambda
     - use lambdas/stock_metrics_lambda.py
     - upload utils.py, rds_functions.py, and stock_metrics.py
-    - run the scripts/build_psycopg_layer.sh to generate a psycopg layer in the form of a zip file
+    - run the scripts/build_psycopg2_sqlalchemy_layer.sh to generate a psycopg/sqlalchemy layer in the form of a zip file
-    - add the psycopg zip as a layer and attach to the lambda
+    - add the psycopg2-layer.zip as a layer and attach to the lambda
     - attach to the same VPC as the RDS instance
     - setup a VPC endpoint for S3 access (https://docs.aws.amazon.com/vpc/latest/privatelink/vpc-endpoints-s3.html)
       - SEE : https://docs.aws.amazon.com/vpc/latest/privatelink/vpc-endpoints-s3.html